elymatos/fn3/backup/fn3_scenarios/fn3_proposal_translated.md

 - **Domains** may contain **subdomains**.
 - **Domains** are composed of **scenarios**.
-- A **scenario** consists of multiple **scenes** or **situations**.
+- A **scenario** consists of multiple **situations** and **entities**.
+- **Situations** and **entities** are represented by **frames**.
-- A **scene** is a container for **situations** (each represented by a **frame**).
+- A **scene** occurs in **scenario** as a container for **situations/entities**.
-- A **frame** denotes a specific **type of situation** (e.g., Event, State, Relation).
+- A **frame** denotes a Entity or a specific **type of situation** (Event, Process, State, Relation, Attribute).

 This structure supports both **semantic abstraction** and **narrative contextualization**, enabling the encoding of language in relation to lived or imagined experiences.

 ---

-## 2. Domains: Epistemic Macro-Structures
+## 2. Domains

 Domains in FN3 correspond to broad fields of human experience and discourse.
 Unlike ontological categories, they are **epistemic regions**, meaning that they are historically and culturally constructed, and they aggregate a multiplicity of semantic phenomena.

 A domain is not defined by necessary and sufficient conditions but by the relevance of a set of experiences, knowledge, and practices organized historically.
 For example, the domain of *health* may include medical, psychological, biological, legal, and economic frames; the domain of *violence* may involve sociological, judicial, urban, and affective frames.

 Therefore, domains in FN3 are neither ontological nor linguistic categories.
 They are **epistemic**, **discursive**, and **pragmatic** constructs, defined by the organization of knowledge and practice in a given culture.
-A single domain may integrate scenes of different types: perceptual, institutional, narrative, metaphorical, etc.
+It is expected that a single domain integrate scenarios of different types.

+Examples of domains in FN3:
+- @Agriculture
+- @Biology
+- @Body
+- @Business
+- @Cloth
+- @Communication
+- @Emotion
+- @Employment
+- @Finance
+- @Fire
+- @Food
+- @Health
+- @Legal
+- @Linguistics
+- @Math
+- @Military
+- @Music
+- @Physics
+- @Psychology
+- @Social
+- @Sports
+- @Time
+- @Tourism
+- @Transport
+- @Violence
+- @Visit
+- @Weapon

 ---

-## 3. Situations: Frames as Rigid Conceptual Units
+## 3. Situations and Entities

 A **situation** is a minimally coherent segment of reality, whether actual or possible.
-It is perceived and described from the perspective of a speaker.
-Every situation, in this framework, is linguistically represented by a **frame**.
+It is perceived and described from the perspective of a speaker or experiencer.
+Every situation is linguistically represented by a **frame**.
 In FN3, a frame is a formal model that defines a specific type of situation along with its participants and internal structure.

 Situations are often reified or treated as “objects,” which allows not only the identification of situations but also the consideration of their properties.
 For example, we may consider the spatial and temporal location of a specific situation.